dominodatalab/domino-training-wine-quality/README.md

 ### Lab 2.1 - Add a Data Source
 ***Documentation: [Add a Data Source to a Project](https://docs.dominodatalab.com/en/latest/user_guide/fa5f3a/use-data-sources/#add_an_existing_data_source_to_a_project)***

 We will now add a data connection defined by the admin of our project to later query in data.

-Navigate to *Data > Data Sources* in the left pane of your project.
-Click _Add a Data Source_.
+1. Navigate to *Data > Data Sources* in the left pane of your project.
+2. Click _Add a Data Source_.

 ![6-AddDataSourcce](readme_images/AddDataSourcce.png)
 <!---
 ![6](raw/latest/readme_images/AddDataSourcce.png)
 -->

-Search for *WineQualityWorkshop*.
+3. Search for *WineQualityWorkshop*.
 You will see an Amazon S3 data store was created by your admin.
-Select the data source and choose *Add to Project*.
+4. Select the data source and choose *Add to Project*.

 ![7-AddS3toProject](readme_images/AddS3toProject.png)
 <!---
 ![7](raw/latest/readme_images/AddS3toProject.png)
 -->

+[is there a way to format the "Yay!
+You did it!" stuff so that it stands out more? this gets a little lost between the screenshot and the next section]: #

 **You've now added data to your Project!**

 ### Lab 2.2 - Launch a Workspace
 ***Documentation: [Launch a Workspace](https://docs.dominodatalab.com/en/latest/user_guide/e6e601/launch-a-workspace/)***

-In your Project, click into the *Workspaces* tab on the left.
-In the top right of the *Workspaces* page, click *Create New Workspace*.
+1. In your Project, click into the *Workspaces* tab on the left.
+2. In the top right of the *Workspaces* page, click *Create New Workspace*.

+[consider chopping the bottom half of this graphic off.
+Keep the relevant bits]: #

 ![8-CreateWorkspace](readme_images/CreateWorkspace.png)
 <!---
 ![8](raw/latest/readme_images/CreateWorkspace.png)
 -->

 A *Launch New Workspace* window appears.
-You'll see that the Workspace Environment already defaults to *WineQualityProject* because of the Project Settings you set in step 1.2.
-You always have the option to manually change the Environment for an individual workspace, which you can do here.
+You'll see that the **Workspace Environment** already defaults to *WineQualityProject* because of the **Project Settings** you set in Lab 1.2.
+You always have the option to manually change the **Environment** for an individual workspace, which you can do here.
 Let's leave it as is for now.

-Select *JupyterLab* as the *Workspace IDE*.
+3. Select *JupyterLab* as the *Workspace IDE*.

 ![9-Workspace](readme_images/Workspace.png)
 <!---
 ![9](raw/latest/readme_images/Workspace.png)
 -->

-Next, navigate to *Data Plane & Hardware*.
+4. Next, navigate to *Data Plane & Hardware*.
 Again, you'll see Small is the default Hardware tier because of what we set in our Project Settings.
 We'll keep it as Small for this Workspace.

-Click *Launch* now.
+5. Click *Launch* now.

 ![10-WorkspaceHWT](readme_images/WorkspaceHWT.png)
 <!---